gotchinomics/gotchinomics/README.md

 - 👋 Hi, I’m @gotchinomics
 - 👀 I’m interested in Building an Aavegotchi DApps using React + Web3
-- 🌱 I’m currently learning React & Phaser3
+- 🌱 I’m currently learning Typescript
 - 💞️ I’m looking to collaborate with Aavegotchi
 - 📫 How to reach me cryptotuxx@gmail.com